hiroaki-yamamoto/mongoengine-goodjson/README.md

 You can now [read the doc] with drinking a cup of coffee!!

 ## Contribute
-This scirpt is coded on TDD. i.e. Writing a test that fails, and then write the actual code to pass the test.
-Therefore, `virtualenv`, `nose` and `tox` will be needed to code this script (however, using `detox` instead of tox might be more effective.).
 Please [read the doc] for the detail.

 [read the doc]: https://mongoengine-goodjson.readthedocs.io/